xi-ve/IdleonWeb/README.md

 ## Available Plugins

 ### Character Plugins
-- **Currency Cheats** - Comprehensive currency management for Idleon: gems, coins, tokens, and all other currencies with display, add, set, and max functions
+- **Currency Cheats** - Manage all currencies: gems, coins, tokens with display, add, set, and max functions
 - **Godlike Powers** - Provides godlike powers and abilities for the game
 - **Instant Mob Respawn** - Change the rates of the game
-- **Inventory Storage** - Automatically unlock all inventory packages and storage spaces
+- **Inventory Storage** - Unlock all inventory packages and storage spaces
-- **⚠️ Quest Manager** - Comprehensive quest management system to view, unlock, and manage all quests.
-Provides status overview, individual quest unlocking with autocomplete, and quest reset functionality. ⚠️ MODERATE RISK: Use with caution as quest manipulation can affect game progression
+- **⚠️ Quest Manager** - View, unlock, and manage all quests with autocomplete and reset functionality. ⚠️ MODERATE RISK: Use with caution as quest manipulation can affect game progression
-- **Spawn Item** - Spawn / List / Search items with autocomplete functionality
+- **Spawn Item** - Spawn, list, and search items with autocomplete
-- **Stats Multiplier** - Multiplies various game stats by configurable amounts
+- **Stats Multiplier** - Multiply various game stats by configurable amounts

 ### QoL (Quality of Life) Plugins
 - **Global Storage** - Provides global storage functionality

 ### Unlocks Plugins
-- **Candy Unlock** - Allows the use of Time Candy anywhere, bypassing all map restrictions, dark places, and activity-specific blocks like Cooking/Laboratory
+- **Candy Unlock** - Use Time Candy anywhere, bypassing map restrictions and activity blocks
-- **Card Cheats** - Comprehensive card system cheats: search, unlock, level management, stats viewer, and complete card collection tools
+- **Card Cheats** - Search, unlock, level, and manage cards with collection tools
-- **⚠️ Class Unlock** - Set characters to any class, change characters classes, view class progression. ⚠️ DANGER: Class changes can corrupt your character (infinite/invalid HP/MP/stats).
+- **⚠️ Class Unlock** - Set characters to any class and view class progression. ⚠️ DANGER: Class changes can corrupt your character.
 Emergency recovery: Use 'Complete Class Redo Token' item
 - **Grimoire Unlocker** - Unlock and manage grimoire upgrades for Death Bringer class
 - **Package Toggle** - Toggle bought packages and bundles
-- **Vault Unlocker** - Unlock and manage vault upgrades with category-based controls
+- **Vault Unlocker** - Unlock and manage vault upgrades with category controls

 ### World-Specific Plugins
 #### World 1
-- **Anvil Cheats** - Cheats for World 1 - Anvil and Smithing related
+- **Anvil Cheats** - Anvil and Smithing related cheats
-- **⚠️ Stamp Cheats** - Unlock and manage stamp upgrades & bribes.
-Includes stamp viewing, leveling, unlocking, and bribe purchasing tools. ⚠️ Use with caution as stamps and bribes affect multiple game systems!
+- **⚠️ Stamp Cheats** - Unlock and manage stamp upgrades & bribes. ⚠️ Use with caution as stamps and bribes affect multiple game systems!

 #### World 2
-- **Post Office Cheats** - Post Office cheats - complete orders and manage upgrades with detailed status
+- **Post Office Cheats** - Complete orders and manage upgrades

+#### World 3
+- **Workbench Cheats** - World 3 Workbench and Construction cheats.
+Includes free buildings, instant build, speed boosts, flag cheats, better cogs, multikill bonuses, sample bonuses, printer slots, construction mastery, death note ranking, shrine cheats, damage bonuses, and exp/drop bonuses

 #### World 6
-- **⚠️ Sneaking Cheats** - Comprehensive cheats for the sneaking game including money, unlocks, upgrades, and more. ⚠️ HIGH RISK: These features may brick your account as the sneaking game data structure is complex and not fully explored.
+- **⚠️ Sneaking Cheats** - Cheats for the sneaking game including money, unlocks, and upgrades. ⚠️ HIGH RISK: These features may brick your account.
 Use at your own risk!
-- **⚠️ Sneaking Items** - Comprehensive item cheats for the sneaking game including hats, weapons, gloves, and charms. ⚠️ HIGH RISK: These features may brick your account as the sneaking game data structure is complex and not fully explored.
+- **⚠️ Sneaking Items** - Item cheats for the sneaking game including hats, weapons, gloves, and charms. ⚠️ HIGH RISK: These features may brick your account.
 Use at your own risk!

 ---